 Looking for More About the Latest Research?

 If you would like additional information about the latest areas of research regarding uterine cancer, explore these related items that take you outside of this guide:

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases.

 Visit the website of Conquer Cancer, the ASCO Foundation, to find out how to help support cancer research.
 Please note that this link takes you to a different ASCO website.

 The next section in this guide is Coping with Treatment.
-It offers guidance in how to cope with the physical, emotional, and social changes that cancer and its treatment can bring.
-You may use the menu to choose a different section to read in this guide.
+It offers guidance on how to cope with the physical, emotional, social, and financial changes that cancer and its treatment can bring.
+Use the menu to choose a different section to read in this guide.